trucomanx-formulation/Gafieira-Book/book/frases-outros.md

 Ninguém é igual a ninguém.
 Mesmo o mesmo homem não é igual a si mesmo em dias diferentes
 \cite[pp. 190]{sowell2020reality}.
 \end{FraseOutros}

+When you want to help people, you tell them the truth.
+When you want to help yourself, you tell them what they want to hear.
+Thomas Sowell (2011).
+“The Thomas Sowell Reader”, p.398, Basic Books